Last Updated : Oct 18,2020

-Clean the chana dal and remove any kind of stone or dirt.
+Clean the chana dal and remove any kind of stones or dirt.
 To soak chana dal, first wash it twice with water and then soak it in warm water.
-Drain it and boil it in vesselful of water or pressure cook till done.
+Drain it and boil it in a vessel full of water or pressure cook till done.

 Soaked chana dal